arajcany/ExtendScriptAutoCompleteForJetBrainsIDEs/README.md

 If you use JetBrains IDEs to edit JSX files, you will notice that you get lots of ```Unresolved variable or type``` warnings.
 Use this library to eliminate such warnings and receive code completion suggestions.

+Should work with:
+- PhpStorm
+- WebStorm
+- IntelliJ

 ## Installation

 1) Download the library